 End Game and Final Campfire

 Thank you again for trusting us to mentor your son for these weeks.
 It is always an adventure and always a privilege.
+Woody, Zoob, and I will be around if you would like to talk about anything.
 I look forward to seeing all of you tomorrow.
+You Rock!